PRESS RELEASE: EFFECTIVE COVID-19 VACCINE AIR TRANSPORTATION AND HANDLING REQUIRES AN AIR CARGO COMMUNITY APPROACH

 TIACA’s vision is a safe, profitable and united air cargo industry that embraces modern technologies and practices to sustainably and fairly serve trade and social development worldwide.
 TIACA’s mission is to support, lead and unite the industry to achieve that vision; promote and encourage business, social, and technological innovation; protect the interests of its members with one voice on common interests; disseminate and enhance knowledge amongst members and the air cargo industry.

-Pharma.Aero, a non-profit organization with its headquarter in Brussels, Belgium, aims to achieve excellence in reliable end-to-end air transportation for Life Science and Medtech shippers, by fostering collaboration between CEIV certified airport communities dedicated in developing and pioneering when it comes to handling, storage and air transportation of pharmaceuticals.
+Pharma.Aero, a non-profit organisation with its headquarter in Brussels, Belgium, aims to achieve excellence in reliable end-to-end air transportation for Life Science and Medtech shippers, by fostering collaboration between CEIV certified airport communities dedicated in developing and pioneering when it comes to handling, storage and air transportation of pharmaceuticals.

 Pharma.Aero brings added value for the shipper by including them into their core strategy, better understanding of the capabilities and challenges of air cargo and facilitate direct collaboration with the operators of air cargo.
 Together we focus on continuous improvement of the Life Science and Medtech supply chain.
 The air cargo stakeholders are offered the opportunity to share and receive best practices, by being part of the different projects of Pharma.Aero and participating in global fora.